Nigeria Diplomatic Profile

 Top Enemies

-Nigeria's closest allies are Sierra Leone, Benin, Germany, United States, and Italy.
+Nigeria's closest allies are Sierra Leone, United States, Benin, Germany, and United Kingdom.
 Nigeria's most adversarial relationships are with North Korea, Belarus, Niger, Russia, and Afghanistan.

 Global Relations